AviatrixSystems/Docs/HowTos/transitvpc_workflow.rst

 ^^^^^^^^^^^^^^^^^^^^^

 "External Device" option allows you to build BGP and IPSEC tunnel directly to on-prem or in the cloud device.
 It bypasses AWS VGW or Azure VPN gateway for exchanging routes with on-prem, thus overcomes the route limit by these native services.
+For more information, read more `here. <https://docs.aviatrix.com/HowTos/transitgw_external.html>`_

 Follow the instruction in `this link <https://docs.aviatrix.com/HowTos/transitgw_external.html#how-to-configure>`_  to complete this Step.

 3.2 Aviatrix Appliance CloudN
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^